MichaelSeitz98/enterprise-ai-project/docs/01_price_recommendation.md

 All of these models are benchmarked against a **benchmark model**.
 This baseline model predicts prices using only the living room information and the current average rental/purchase price per square metre in Würzburg.
 The benchmark automatically scrapes the current price from [wohnungsboerse.net/mietspiegel-Wuerzburg](https://www.wohnungsboerse.net/mietspiegel-Wuerzburg/2772), where it is updated every month, so the benchmark is always up to date.
 In the same way, for buying a house the dynamic benchmark is using the average purchase price per square meter of Würzburg, scraped from [wohnungsboerse.net/immobilienpreise-Wuerzburg](https://www.wohnungsboerse.net/immobilienpreise-Wuerzburg/2772).

+## Model Training Pipeline

+The models were trained using a standardized pipeline approach, ensuring consistent processing steps and comparability between them.
+A single function was designed to handle all the necessary steps, making it easy to train different models on various datasets.

+The pipelines takes `feature_set` as input, why we e.g. could compare the performance of models trained using only high correlative available features without major  against those trained using only five selected features.

+This streamlined approach allows for efficient model training and straightforward experimentation with different datasets and feature subsets.

 ### Logging and Storing via MLFlow

-Every different set-up of used features, used models and differently used hyperparameter was logged and compared to each other via `MLFlow`.
-All different runs aka experiment where tracked and evaluated there, see like a example model comparison.
-So, the best suitable model could be chose.
+## Model Comparison and Evaluation with MLFlow

+To facilitate model comparison and evaluation, each setup and training run with different combinations of features, models, and hyperparameters was logged and tracked using `MLFlow`.
+This allowed for a comprehensive view of all relevant model training runs, their evaluation metrics, and the used parameters.

+To access the model comparison results, follow these steps:

+1. Navigate to the `immowelt_price_guide` directory.
+2. Install MLFlow by running `pip install mlflow` or `pip install -r requirements.txt`.
+3. Launch the MLFlow server using the command `mlflow server`.

+Once the MLFlow server is running, you can access the results through a web interface.
+It provides an overview of all the tracked experiments and allows you to compare different models and their corresponding evaluation metrics.

+By leveraging MLFlow, you can easily identify and select the best-performing model for your specific use case, based on the comprehensive analysis of various training runs.

 ![experiments](resources/mlflow_experiment_view_table.png)

+Metrics and paramters can be tracked and compared there.
+As our model training pipeline is build in a genereric way, different selected feature sets can be compared as well.

 If a model is chosen to be deployed for our productive systems, it can be registered to `model registry`.
 This s a centralized repository for managing and versioning machine learning models.
 We utilized it to track and store different versions of our models, enabling easy comparison and deployment.
 It streamlined our model management process and enables collaboration among team members .
-The Model Registry integrated seamlessly with our deployment pipeline, ensuring that the selected models can be deployed to our "Würzburger Mietpreis-Checker" application, by setting the stage to "production" and load it via API from the application.
+The Model Registry integrated seamlessly with our deployment pipeline, ensuring that the selected models can be deployed to our "Flat Price-Assistant-WÜE" application, by setting the stage to "production" and load it via API to the independently deployed backend (see [Architecture and Deployment]) (#architecture-and-model-deployment)).
 This allowed us to easily incorporate the latest models into our production application for rent price analysis in Würzburg.

 ![model_registry](resources/mlflow_model_registry.png)

 ### Data Augmentation